J3698/j3698.github.io/_posts/2021-07-18-the-infrastructure-loading-data-and-writing-models.markdown

 {% include img.html src="../pics/encoderArch.png" %}
 <sup style="font-size:80%">[Diagram made here](http://alexlenail.me/NN-SVG/LeNet.html)</sup>

 When we compute the style loss, we do so at various intermediate outputs of the encoder.
-So below I'm grouped the different layers into red blocks; the output of each block is used to compute part of the style loss.
+In the diagram below I've grouped the layers into red blocks.
+The output at the right end of each block is used to compute part of the style loss.
 For example, the first red block looks like so:

 convolution -> batch norm -> relu -> convolution -> batch norm -> relu